This story started on the Great Wall of China.

 Stick with me.

 I was showing my dad around China in a whirlwind two week trip that involved moving location every other day.
 So, it’s fair to say, we did several guided tours in China.
-And I planned to do the same thing in Chengdu – take a panda tour.
+And I planned to do the same thing in Chengdu.
 Because, with limited time and running out of steam, having someone pick you up, show you around, feed you and take you back at the end of the day can make sightseeing so much easier.

 That’s how I happened to be on the Great Wall of China.
 A booked tour.